The Stalker Kit

 rear poachers pocket I have a drag rope and harness, gloves and warm balaclava and a few plastic bags.

-My Rifle is a Sauer Outback in .308W with an 8x50 Swarovski fixed focus Scope.
+My Rifle is a Sauer Outback in .270W with a Swarovski Z6i scope and Atec Maxim sound moderator,

 And a three shot magazine.